shor-ty/CRECKFlameletModel/readme.md

-##  Rebuild version of the flamelet model for OpenFOAM 7.x
+##  Rebuild of the steady-state laminar Flamelet Model for OpenFOAM 7.x

-The libraries you are using here are developed by Alberto Cuoci and his team.
+The libraries you are using here are developed by Alberto Cuoci and his team (CRECK Modeling group).
 For more information have a look at the official website http://creckmodeling.chem.polimi.it/

 ## Introduction